-It’s all connected in a way: music, painting, film ... they are all different channels.
-Fane Flaws, in a 1986 Onfilm interview
+It’s all connected in a way: music, painting, film...they are all different channels.
+Fane Flaws, in an April 1986 interview with Onfilm

 Funny As traces the history of New Zealand comedy through archive footage, and extensive interviews with local comedy talent.
 Debuting on TVNZ 1 in July 2019, the five-part series explores how Kiwis "have used comedy to navigate decades of profound cultural change".
 Funny As touches on everything from live and musical comedy, to pioneers of Kiwi screen humour (e.g. Fred Dagg, Lynn of Tawa) and the hit exports of later years (Flight of the Conchords, Rose Matafeo).
 The series was made by production/creative agency Augusto, and produced by comedy veteran Paul Horan.